So, what does breast implant bottoming out mean?

 Settling of Breast Implants vs Bottoming Out

-- That breast implants can take a few months to ‘settle’ into there position.
+- Those breast implants can take a few months to ‘settle’ into their position.

 - Swelling is normal Post-op.
 Your breasts might initially look larger than you anticipated.
 The swelling will reduce as you heal and recover.